mrled/biblemunger/readme.markdown

 ## Requirements

  -  For the CLI, only Python3 is required.
  -  For the web server, the mako and cherrypy modules must be installed.
+     -  You can install them from `pip`, if `pip3 install Mako CherryPy`
      -  Note that CherryPy for Python 3 in Ubuntu 14.04 LTS is version `3.2.2-4ubuntu5`, which is buggy, and the server will shut down a few seconds after it's started with an error like `cherrypy.process.wspbus.ChannelFailures: OSError("Port 8187 not bound on '127.0.0.1'",)`, even if the port open.
 Not sure if this applies to vanilla CherryPy 3.2.2.

 ## CLI